superbay/knowledge/rails_basic/joins_includes.markdown

-.joins will just joins the tables and brings selected fields in return. if you call associations on joins query result, it will fire database queries again
+.joins will just joins the tables and brings selected fields in return. if you call associations on joins query result, it will fire database queries again.   inner join

 :include will eager load the included associations and add them in memory. :include loads all the included tables attributes.
-If you call associations on include query result, it will not fire any queries
+If you call associations on include query result, it will not fire any queries. left outer join